12 Keys to Selling Your Home

 Market conditions are constantly changing in Adelaide.
 What can be bad for sellers can be good for buyers?
-These days’ savvy buyers are trying to take advantage of any slow market.
+These days’ switched on buyers are trying to take advantage of any slow market.
 Presentation is everything.

 Here are just 12 things you can do to help sell your property.

 Over 90% of home buyers start their house hunt online, and they will never even get in the car to come to see your home if the online listings aren’t compelling.
 In real estate, quality pictures, floor plans, and features are extremely necessary.

 2. Promotion is key

 Make sure you are on the major sites that buyers are looking in.
 Most real estate portals have at least 4 different listing profiles.
 From the top of page one with large photo to a standard listing with a small photo on page 7.

 A virtual walk through your home AND your neighbourhood may be an entertaining way to showcase your property and benefits of the area.
 Eg;– what your family loved about the house, your favorite bakery or coffee shop, the local park, and recreational facilities along with supporting infrastructure that will make living here a great lifestyle.

 Facebook is the great connector of people.
 It informs people of what is going on as well as opportunity.
 It’s free and global.